MaSe69/dssb/index.md

 For a language developer, the problem to transpose a matrix might be remote.
 Possibly, when you 'own' the data, you can create the dataframe in the way you need it.
 When you have to combine information from many dataframes from other sources, however, chances are that you need to transpose at least one of them.

-Let's work out an example and deep-dive into the respective literature.

 ### Transpose a dataframe in Python